 The ADA was the first major piece of national legislation in the world to treat disability rights as a civil rights issue, and its impact for people with disabilities was far-reaching.
 Requirements for accessibility made it standard for architects and designers to incorporate accessible features like automatic doors, bathroom stalls with grab bars, and Braille on elevator buttons.
 Telecommunications companies were required to provide services for those who were deaf or hard of hearing, and television began including closed captioning.
 People with disabilities who had previously been forced to live at nursing homes from a young age had the opportunity to live independently.
 Schools started integrating classrooms, which had an effect on how kids saw their peers with disabilities: instead of oddities, they were classmates and friends.
 "The great thing about the ADA is that it covers almost everything," says Edward Steinfeld, the Director of the Center for Inclusive Design and Environmental Access at the University at Buffalo.
 "It's created a society in which people know they have to provide accessibility, and treat people with disabilities with dignity and respect."

-Today, at 39, Jennifer remains a vocal advocate for disability rights.
-She and her mother live in Denver, Colorado where she's partnered with Mobility of Denver, an independent wheelchair accessible vehicle dealer, as a brand ambassador.
-In 2017, she graduated from Arizona State University with a Bachelors of Science in Family and Human Development.
-Last year, she was the model for a sculpture by artist Gina Klawitter entitled "All the Way to Freedom" reimagining Keelan's climb.
-Recently, she's collaborated on a picture book telling her story, All The Way To The Top, to show young readers that they can make a difference on the issues they can about, no matter their age.
-She also hopes that the new book will encourage kids and their parents and teachers to learn more about this little-known but hugely influential social movement.
+Today, Jennifer lives in Denver, Colorado, and remains a vocal advocate for disability rights.
+In 2017, she graduated from Arizona State University with a Bachelors of Science in Family and Human Development, and she's since founded Jennifer Keelan-Chaffins LLC to continue her activism.
+She was the model for a sculpture by artist Gina Klawitter entitled "All the Way to Freedom" reimagining her climb.
+She also collaborated on a picture book telling her story, All The Way To The Top, to show young readers that they can make a difference on the issues they can about, no matter their age.
+And recently, she's worked with BraunAbility, a manufacturer of accessible vehicles, to design a modified van that she'll be able to drive on her own, and is looking forward to taking driving lessons.
+Jennifer hopes that her example will encourage kids and their parents and teachers to learn more about this little-known but hugely influential social movement.
 "For me, the disabilities rights movement is just important as the civil rights movement," asserts Jennifer, "and these are things that need to be taught in our schools."

 Books About Disability Rights And Acceptance

 Eva dreams of dancing — but she has cerebral palsy, and she has never seen a dancer in a wheelchair.
-Then one day, she learns about the real-life Young Dance company, which promises lessons for "all abilities."
+Then one day, she learns about a dance company which promises lessons for "all abilities."
 Although Eva is hesitant when she first arrives, she's delighted to see dancers of all sorts, including those using canes, walkers, and prosthetic limbs — and with time, she realizes that she really can be a dancer!
-This exuberant picture book, which includes a note from Young Dance’s executive director explaining the company, celebrates a love of dance and the power of inclusion.
+This exuberant picture book, which includes a note from the executive director of the real-life Young Dance company, celebrates a love of dance and the impact of inclusion on kids with disabilities.

 Supreme Court Justice Sonia Sotomayor and award-winning artist Rafael López celebrate kids of different abilities and the power of inclusion in this affirming picture book!
 Sotomayor encourages kids to ask if they are curious about another child's differences, introducing physical conditions like her own experience with diabetes and Lopez's use of an inhaler for asthma, then broadening the conversation to include neuroatypical conditions like Tourette's and autism; learning disabilities like dyslexia; and even a nut allergy.
 Throughout, the children in her story work together to create a garden as a powerful visual reminder that we all have the power to make the world more beautiful.